kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 to turn any **Shared Module** into a **Root Module**, there are two key technical limitations that prevent Terragrunt from converting ALL shared modules:

 - Every complex input must have a `type` associated with it.
-Otherwise, Terraform will interpret the input that Terragrunt passes through as `string`.
+Otherwise, OpenTofu/Terraform will interpret the input that Terragrunt passes through as `string`.
 This includes `list` and `map`.
 - Derived sensitive outputs must be marked as `sensitive`.
 Refer to the [terraform tutorial on sensitive variables](https://learn.hashicorp.com/tutorials/terraform/sensitive-variables#reference-sensitive-variables) for more